LtUdon/Orion_Project/README.md

 # Project Orion

 **Project Orion** is a minimalist real-time strategy (RTS) game set in the vast reaches of space.
 As a fleet commander, your mission is to conquer orbiting planets and moons by mastering the timing of your deployments.
-Unlike traditional RTS games with static objectives, **Project Orion** introduces dynamic battlegrounds—celestial bodies that orbit their stars—challenging players to adapt their strategy in real time.
+Unlike traditional RTS games with static objectives, **Project Orion** introduces dynamic battlegrounds—celestial bodies that orbit their stars, challenging players to adapt their strategy in real time.

 ## 🎮 Features